1,027 Shares in Intuitive Surgical, Inc. (NASDAQ:ISRG) Purchased by Mountain Capital Investment Advisors Inc

 Mountain Capital Investment Advisors Inc bought a new position in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG) during the 3rd quarter, HoldingsChannel.com reports.
 The institutional investor bought 1,027 shares of the medical equipment provider’s stock, valued at approximately $776,000.

 A number of other institutional investors also recently bought and sold shares of the stock.
 Elite Wealth Management Inc. grew its holdings in Intuitive Surgical by 0.3% during the second quarter.
 Elite Wealth Management Inc. now owns 5,128 shares of the medical equipment provider’s stock worth $2,922,000 after acquiring an additional 15 shares during the period.
-Berman Capital Advisors LLC grew its holdings in Intuitive Surgical by 9.8% during the second quarter.
-Berman Capital Advisors LLC now owns 168 shares of the medical equipment provider’s stock worth $94,000 after acquiring an additional 15 shares during the period.
-HBK Sorce Advisory LLC grew its holdings in Intuitive Surgical by 3.3% during the second quarter.
-HBK Sorce Advisory LLC now owns 471 shares of the medical equipment provider’s stock worth $268,000 after acquiring an additional 15 shares during the period.
-CX Institutional grew its holdings in Intuitive Surgical by 19.7% during the third quarter.
-CX Institutional now owns 91 shares of the medical equipment provider’s stock worth $65,000 after acquiring an additional 15 shares during the period.
-Finally, 180 Wealth Advisors LLC grew its holdings in Intuitive Surgical by 2.2% during the second quarter.
-180 Wealth Advisors LLC now owns 758 shares of the medical equipment provider’s stock worth $493,000 after acquiring an additional 16 shares during the period.
+Berman Capital Advisors LLC grew its holdings in Intuitive Surgical by 9.8% in the second quarter.
+Berman Capital Advisors LLC now owns 168 shares of the medical equipment provider’s stock valued at $94,000 after purchasing an additional 15 shares during the period.
+HBK Sorce Advisory LLC grew its holdings in Intuitive Surgical by 3.3% in the second quarter.
+HBK Sorce Advisory LLC now owns 471 shares of the medical equipment provider’s stock valued at $268,000 after purchasing an additional 15 shares during the period.
+CX Institutional grew its holdings in Intuitive Surgical by 19.7% in the third quarter.
+CX Institutional now owns 91 shares of the medical equipment provider’s stock valued at $65,000 after purchasing an additional 15 shares during the period.
+Finally, 180 Wealth Advisors LLC grew its holdings in Intuitive Surgical by 2.2% in the second quarter.
+180 Wealth Advisors LLC now owns 758 shares of the medical equipment provider’s stock valued at $493,000 after purchasing an additional 16 shares during the period.
 86.94% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of Intuitive Surgical stock opened at $755.35 on Wednesday.
 Intuitive Surgical, Inc. has a one year low of $360.50 and a one year high of $778.83.
 The company has a market cap of $88.40 billion, a price-to-earnings ratio of 79.43, a PEG ratio of 13.29 and a beta of 0.94.
 The business’s 50 day moving average price is $705.26 and its 200 day moving average price is $609.21.